algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Technical Specification.md

 EXPOSE 3000

 # Run the application
-CMD [ "node", "index.js" ]
+CMD [ "npm", "deploy" ]
 ```

 With this dockerfile we are going to be able to build the docker image and run it on any environment.

 ### Monitoring